jonas054/dupfind/README.md

 are read into memory and all white space and comments are removed from the text.
 The comment removal works for all programming languages that use either `/* ... */`, `// ...` or `# ...` as comments.
-This means that C, C++, C#, Java, and similar languages are fully supported.
-Perl, Ruby, and Python are mostly supported, but they also have other comment syntax that is not handled.
+This means that C, C++, C#, Java, and similar languages are fully supported, Bash, Csh, etc. also.
+There's support for Python's triple quote comments and Erlang's `% ...` comments.
+Perl and Ruby are mostly supported, but they also have other comment syntax that is not handled.
 Lisp and SQL are not supported when it comes to comments.

 ### Word Mode